Matt Moonen

 Matt Moonen is an American politician from Maine.
 A Democrat from Portland, he was first elected to the Maine House of Representatives in 2012.
 Moonen, who could not run for reelection to the House in 2020 due to term limits, was a candidate for Maine Secretary of State before losing to Shenna Bellows.

-Moonen, who is openly gay, is the Executive Director of EqualityMaine.
+Moonen, who is openly gay, was the Executive Director of EqualityMaine.
 He is married to Jeremy Kennedy, Chief of Staff to Maine Governor Janet Mills.
+Moonen returned to the Maine House of Representatives in 2022 after sitting out one term due to term limits, he ran unopposed in both the primary and general elections.
+Moonen led efforts to defeat a bill that banned Maine from cooperating with law enforcement from states that ban gender affirming who are investigating people who access related medical treatment in Maine.